khtran1/khtran1.github.io/cv.md

 Source code for projects can be found on my [Github](https://github.com/khtran1) or by request.

+### Financial Information eXchange Parser + Algorithmic Trader
+###### July 2024 | C++, Python

+* Working on an automatic algorithmic trading system utilizing the FIX protocol to receive real-time financial data
+* Planned features include financial modelling and execution of low-latency trades

 ### "Wave" - Social Mobile App
 ###### Dec 2023 | Flutter, Dart, Google Firebase, Android/iOS

-* Led Agile team of four to develop ‘Wave’, a mobile app allowing users to share open invitations to events through a responsive and visually appealing interface
+* Directed Agile team of four to develop ‘Wave,’ a cross-platform mobile app allowing users to share open invitations to events, with the Flutter framework and Dart language
-* Integrated Firebase authentication and Firestore Cloud Databases to optimize real-time data management
+* Integrated OAuth and utilized Firestore Cloud Databases to optimize real-time data management of 100+ users
+* Performed regular code reviews of team code, identifying code smells and refactoring code where needed
 * Distinguished by teaching team as one of the top projects of the course

 ### "StarsRUs" - Database Management System (DBMS)
 ###### Nov 2023 | Java, JDBC, Oracle Cloud, SQL

-* Collaborated with a partner to build a database management system (DBMS) for a fictional stock brokerage firm as part of a final project for a databases course (CS 174A) at UCSB
-* Provides a functional user interface for both trader and manager users
+* Engineered DBMS for fictional brokerage, leveraging SQL queries on Oracle Cloud-based relational database
+* Collaborated with partner to design database architecture and relations, ensuring compliance with Boyce-Codd Normal Form (BCNF)
+* Optimized query performance, reducing response time by 40% and enhancing data security protocols
-* Received exceptionally positive feedback during presentations for the system's reliability and responsiveness
+* Received exceptionally positive feedback from teaching team for system's reliability and responsiveness

 ### mnist-draw